Private Internet Access Netflix Blocked Workaround

 Then, Netflix discovers the fresh IP addresses, blocks them, and the whole vicious cycle begins anew.

 While this may be aggravating, Netflix is within their rights in doing this.
 The video-streaming provider has contracts with content providers, such as movie and television studios, which require them to stream the licensed content only in certain geographical areas.
+Learn how to change Netflix region.

 This results in situations where your favorite movie might be available for viewing in the United States, but not in the United Kingdom.